 - Flow rate

-If you’re an Easy Ice subscriber, we’ll do all this for you and set up a no-hassle, planned preventive maintenance schedule.
+Expert ice cleanings combine deep insight into your water quality with proven technical skill.
+To make matters even better, Easy Ice subscriber get all of these services and a no-hassle, planned preventive maintenance schedule.
 Our technicians identify your area’s specific water challenges and schedule cleanings accordingly.

-If you are interested in an Easy Ice machine subscription, complete with routine preventive maintenance, give us a call at 866-easyice.
+If you’re interested in an Easy Ice Subscription, complete with routine preventive maintenance, give us a call at 866-easyice now!